QuattroMusic/6502-Simulator/README.md

 - [ ] browser panel

 ### Version 3.0
+- [ ] panel for the 6502 instruction set
 - [ ] implement the decimal mode
 - [ ] use an internal 6502 compiler